 Regions of homozygosity (ROH) and uniparental disomy (UPD) are detectable with this analysis.
 ROH for non-imprinted autosomal chromosomes and the X chromosome is reported for regions greater than or equal to 10 Mb.
 ROH is reported for regions greater than or equal to 5 Mb for imprinted chromosomes (6, 7, 11, 14, 15 and 20).
 Multiple regions of ROH can be indicative of shared common ancestry or consanguinity.
 Although the results of ROH are not interpreted, variants in genes associated with autosomal or x-linked recessive conditions related to the fetal phenotype or severe early onset disorders will be reported if detected.
-UPD will only be determined when testing is run as a trio analysis (i.e. both parental samples are available).
-UPD will be reported for clinically relevant regions on the imprinted chromosomes.
+UPD is determined when testing is run as a trio analysis (i.e. both parental samples are available).
+When trio is not available in IriSight[®] CNV, ROH in imprinted regions will be reported as possible UPD.
 If relevant, additional testing may aid in diagnosis.